 One Native American community engaged Milliman to learn how membership growth would affect the funding needed to finance benefit programs for its citizenry.
-In this article, consultant Bruce Mitton explains the firm’s population projection which helped tribal leaders understand the financial implications of the community’s long-term growth rate.
+In this article, consultant Bruce Mitton explains the firm’s population projection that helped tribal leaders understand the financial implications of the community’s long-term growth rate.

 Here is an excerpt: